Towards ab initio Realizations of Collins' Conjecture

+These results do not reach chemical accuracy, but the $\eta \mathrm{MP2}{-}\gamma S$ BDEs are of similar quality to generalized valence bond (GVB) theory.\cite{Kraka1992a} We note that equilibrium $\eta \mathrm{MP2}-\gamma S$ energies are similar to canonical MP2, even with the value of $\eta$ that was selected for dissociation, as the role of static correlation is much smaller at equilibrium.
 The role of the $\eta$ parameter is most significant at the dissociation limit as it quells divergences typical of RMP2 by widening the HOMO-LUMO gap (see Supplementary Material for details).
 This temperament of the ODM leads to suppressing of dynamical correlation while the ODM-derived entropy (and thus static correlation) is enhanced at large $R$.

 As we forgo invariance once we add the entropy correction regardless (the NOONs and thus $E_{\text{static}}[S_{\text{Jaynes}}]$ are valid only in the NO basis), we also obtained results, displayed in Fig.\ \ref{fig:oi-eta-diradical}, for non-invariant $\eta$MP2, a simplified approximation to oi-$\eta$MP2 discussed in the Supplementary Material.
 Here, the average value of $\eta$, tuned to the correct NOONs, is about 65 mHa, which is already within the typical range for an entropy-scaling parameter.
 This suggests that this non-invariant $\eta \text{MP2}$ may be adequately corrected for static correlation by using the single $\eta$ parameter to tune the density and modulate the entropy contribution.